gravity182/homeserver/Installation.md

 ./bin/install.sh
 ```

 The script will install this Helm chart with all the required subcharts (Authentik, cert-manager).
-Give it a couple of minutes to spin up and self-initialize.
+Grab a coffee and give it a couple of minutes to spin up and self-initialize.

 If you want to customize [cert-manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager#configuration) or [Authentik](https://artifacthub.io/packages/helm/goauthentik/authentik#values) before installation, please adjust `cert-manager`/`authentik` sections respectively.
 All values are passed as is to the respective subcharts.

 Once the script finishes its job, please see the [Post-Installation](#post-installation) section - we'll verify that cert-manager is working and configure Authentik.
-Do not skip this step - otherwise you'll have issues connecting to your home server.
+DO NOT skip this step - otherwise you'll have issues connecting to your home server.

-Having verified that cert-manager and Authentik are functioning properly, you can proceed to enabling individual services.
+Having verified that cert-manager and Authentik are functioning properly, you can proceed to explore the services.
 All services are optional.
 Just enable the ones you need.

 All sections in `values.yaml` should be self-explanatory as important variables are documented.
 The required parameters are marked with a `# REQUIRED` comment, the rest can be left default or adjusted to your liking.
 Make sure the directories used by a service (usually specified in the `persistence` subsection) do actually exist on the host and are owned by the same user and group you specified in `host.uid`/`host.gid`.

-This chart supplies with a helpful [JSON Schema](./values.schema.json) for `values.yaml`.
+This chart supplies with a helpful [JSON Schema](./values.schema.json) for your `values.yaml`.
 If you have a supported editor like VS Code with the [RedHat's YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), you'll see autosuggestions and field descriptions right in your editor.
 Moreover, this also allows Helm to [validate the values](https://helm.sh/docs/topics/charts/#schema-files) before deployment.
+This protects you from deploying a malfunctioning chart due to a typo or misconfiguration.

-Finally, give a read to the [Chart customization](#chart-customization) section to learn how to customize your setup and the [Server Backups](#server-backups--backrest) section to learn how to make scheduled backups of your server.
+Finally, give a read to the following important sections:
+1. [Chart customization](#chart-customization) - learn how to customize your setup
+2. [Server Backups](#server-backups--backrest) - learn how to make scheduled backups
+3. [File permissions](#file-permissions) - learn how file permissions are handled
+4. [Rootless & read-only containers](#rootless--read-only-containers) - learn about security hardening

+If you're a newbie to the homelab world, it's especially worth to give this document a read from start to finish.
+It has detailed instructions for core services like [Plex](#plex), [Radarr](#radarr)/[Sonarr](#sonarr), [Jellyseerr](#jellyseerr), and [qBittorrent](#qbittorrent).

 This document covers most of the services used in this chart and provides some useful notes on each of them.
 Return to this document if you're having problems.
-Open an issue in this GitHub repo if your problem is not covered here.
+Open an issue on GitHub if your problem is not covered here.

-If you're a newbie, it's especially worth to give this document a read from start to finish.
-It has detailed instructions for core services like [Plex](#plex), [Radarr](#radarr)/[Sonarr](#sonarr), [Jellyseerr](#jellyseerr), and [qBittorrent](#qbittorrent).

-Have fun!

----
+**Have fun!**

 ## Post-installation